spotlightpa/poor-richard/content/about/about-jobs.md

 ### [Apply here](https://spotlightpa.applytojob.com/apply/FIsBWvEduM/Newsletter-WriterReporter-Guild-Position)

 **Summary**: We are seeking a passionate, dynamic voice to write and contribute to our growing newsletter portfolio.
 The mission of Spotlight PA is simple: to hold powerful private and public forces to account by producing journalism that gets results and serves the public good.
-Spotlight PA has the largest collaborative local journalism network of its kind in the United States, with stories shared across dozens of partner newsrooms, allowing our vital investigative and public-service reporting to reach Pennsylvanians in all corners.
+Spotlight PA has the largest collaborative local journalism network of its kind in the United States, with stories shared across dozens of partner newsrooms, allowing our vital investigative and public-service reporting to reach Pennsylvanians in all corners. **This job listing will close Oct.
+27 at 9 a.m.**

 **What you'll do**: The newsletter writer will report to Spotlight PA's Lead Editor, News Products.
 Their primary responsibilities will be: